Watermelon Seed Oil – Lightweight Hydration for Skin and hair

 Nutrient Profile & Fatty Acid Content

 That balance makes it ideal for multiple skin types — from oily to dry, even acne-prone skin — because it hydrates without blocking pores.
 The high vitamin E content acts as a natural antioxidant, guarding the skin from oxidative stress, while phytosterols support elasticity and barrier function.
+Phytosterols belong to the unsaponifiable fraction of the oil — bioactive compounds that survive saponification and directly influence skin compatibility.
 Together, these compounds keep the skin smooth, flexible, and naturally radiant.

 When used regularly, watermelon seed oil helps improve the skin’s texture and tone, supports natural sebum balance, and reduces the appearance of fine lines.
 It’s light, fast-absorbing, and a true multitasker — a natural alternative to synthetic emollients in both skincare and hair care products.